 - 7 units Total

-*One elective must be a dual-listed natural science course for B.A. students or a social science or humanities course for B.S. students.
+*One course must be a dual-listed natural science elective for B.A. students or a dual-listed social science/humanities elective for B.S. students.
 Some combined majors require an SYE in either department which may raise the total units to 8 if taken in environmental studies.
 Honors is always in the major, incorporating both departments and at least one committee member from each department.
 The faculty mentor may be in either department.

 Certain restrictions apply to the stand-alone and all combined majors.